 - Partner flight rewards: These tickets are reserved especially for Aeroplan members on partner airlines.
 They’re typically offered at lower, set points levels, but there’s limited seat availability (which tends to sell out fast).
 You usually need to book well in advance to score these seats, especially for first-class/business class.
 See the Aeroplan flight chart in the next section below for some example fares.

 Since the cost of Aeroplan points is determined by dynamic pricing, you can calculate how many Aeroplan points are needed to fly on Air Canada using the Points Predictor Tool.
 Partner flights will cost a fixed number of points, regardless of the time of year or your desired route.
-If you don’t have enough points, you can pay part of your fare in cash as well.
+You can also pay part of your fare in cash if you don’t have enough points.

 Aeroplan Points Chart

 When you use Aeroplan to book a flight, you choose between Air Canada or partner airline flights.
 This impacts how many points are needed to book a flight.
-See the Aeroplan flight chart below for some example Air Canada and partner fares:
+See the Aeroplan flight chart below for some examples of Air Canada and partner fares:

 Partner Airlines: 10,000